Michalychforever/CLASS-PT/README.md

 # Getting started

 Read [these instructions](https://github.com/Michalychforever/CLASS-PT/blob/master/instructions.pdf) for the installation details.
+See also this [troubleshooting](https://github.com/Michalychforever/CLASS-PT/blob/master/troubleshooting.rst) guide.

 The installation instuctions for CLASS can be found on the official code webpage https://github.com/lesgourg/class_public